TrademarkTrademark

 Remote Operations:

 The more advanced backend is a remote operations backend that not only stores the state, but also executes the OpenTofu runs, stores the run history, logs, variables, and more within a workspace.
-Remote operation backends become the central hub for all of your OpenTofu activity with the ability to create structure and integrate with the rest of your DevOps ecosystem.
+A remote operations backend becomes the central hub for all of your OpenTofu activity, where you can add structure and wire it into the rest of your DevOps ecosystem.
 Scalr is an example of a remote operations backend that works for Terraform or OpenTofu.
 Terraform Cloud is the other remote operations backend in the space but only supports Terraform at this time.

 Pointing OpenTofu at a remote backend takes three values: the Scalr URL for your account, the environment name, and the workspace where the run should execute.